CCSDSPy/ccsdspy/docs/user-guide/utils.rst

      print(f"The last packet is incomplete. {missing_bytes} bytes "
            "would need to be added to complete the last packet")

+These functions perform integrity checks wile iterating through the packets in the given file:
+- **File Integrity Check**: A `UserWarning` is issued if the total bytes successfully read from packets don't match the file size, e.g., "File appears truncated-- missing X byte (or maybe garbage at end)".
+This applies to mixed APID files and both packet types.

 Splitting Mixed Streams by APID
 ===============================
 Often, CCSDS data will arrive from external sources into software systems in a single file with multiple APIDs.